JelleZijlstra/typing-spec/spec/spec.rst

 builtin ``map()`` function, which takes a different number of arguments depending on the type of the callable::

-  from typing import Callable, Iterable, Iterator, Tuple, TypeVar, overload
+  from typing import TypeVar, overload from collections.abc import Callable, Iterable, Iterator

   T1 = TypeVar('T1')
   T2 = TypeVar('T2')